Food, Clothing & Shelter

 America’s Second Harvest of the Big Bend is the food bank that distributes millions of pounds of food every year to hungry families in the 11-county region of the Big Bend.
 Food is distributed through partner agencies, so to find one nearest to you, visit www.fightinghunger.com/How-to-Get-Help.

-Listed in Economic Stability, Food, Clothing & Shelter, Health Related Advocacy and Support, Physical and Mental Health
+Listed in Economic Stability, Food, Clothing & Shelter, Health Related Advocacy and Support, Physical Health

 The Big Bend Homeless Coalition administers the Homeless Management Information System (HMIS): A community-wide database that houses demographic information on homeless individuals served, as well as on usage of services for homeless persons in our community.
 The goal of this system is to help get a better picture of who we are serving and what homelessness looks like on any given day in our community.

-Listed in Economic Stability, Employment, Financial Support and Aid Programs, Food, Clothing & Shelter
+Listed in Economic Stability, Employment, Financial Support & Aid Programs, Food, Clothing & Shelter

 Brehon Institute for Family Services, Inc. is a 501(c)(3) corporation that is dedicated to improving the lives of children through the Florida Panhandle.
 Presently, four counties are being served: Leon, Gadsden, Madison and Taylor.

 Farm Share, using inmate labor and volunteers, re-sorts and packages an abundance of surplus food and distributes it to individuals, soup kitchens, homeless shelters, churches, and other organizations feeding the hungry in Florida — free of charge.